Raymond M. Kennedy: Post USC

-His teaching work at U.S.C. was interrupted during September and October 1941 when he left to be a Consulting Architect on the design of the future Pentagon in Washington D.C.
+His teaching work at U.S.C. was interrupted during September and October 1941 when he left to be a Consulting Architect on the design of the future Pentagon in Washington, D.C.

 At the completion of his employment at the University of Southern California in 1942, Kennedy again became active in strictly architectural work.
 This activity was divided between the offices of Robert E. Bennett of Pasadena and William H. Harrison of Los Angeles.
 In association with these two firms, Kennedy worked on many other projects including libraries, schools, a city hall, and a chapel.

 Kennedy retired at the age of 69 in 1960.
 During his retirement years Kennedy enthusiastically pursued his many hobbies of model railroads, woodworking, travel, photography, painting and writing.
 He was an avid reader with a romantic appreciation of poetry and music.

+Death

 At the age of 85, on May 11, 1976, Kennedy died leaving his wife Myrtle, two sons, Raymond Kennedy Jr., Thomas Kennedy, and a multitude of aesthetically pleasing and functional buildings in Southern California.